Kim Novak

 Novak began her career in 1954 after signing a contract with Columbia Pictures, and quickly became one of Hollywood's top box office stars, appearing in Picnic (1955), The Man with the Golden Arm (1955), and Pal Joey (1957).
 She gained prominence for her performance in Alfred Hitchcock's thriller Vertigo (1958), which is recognized as one of the greatest films ever made.
 Other notable films include Bell, Book and Candle (1958), Strangers When We Meet (1960), and Kiss Me, Stupid (1964).

-Although at the time still young, Novak withdrew from acting by 1966 and has worked only sporadically in films since.
-She appeared in The Mirror Crack'd (1980), and had a regular role on the primetime series Falcon Crest (1986–1987).
+By 1965 Novak mostly withdrew from acting and has appeared only sporadically in films since, but has studied art and displayed her paintings in major galleries.
+She appeared in The Mirror Crack'd (1980) and had a regular role on the primetime series Falcon Crest (1986–1987).
 After a disappointing experience during the filming of Liebestraum (1991), she retired from acting.

 Early life

 Marilyn Pauline Novak was born in Chicago, Illinois, on February 13, 1933.
-She is the second daughter of Joseph and Blanche (née Kral) Novak (who both appeared with her in the 1962 film The Notorious Landlady).
-Both of her parents were born in Chicago and of Czech descent.
-Joseph (1897–1987) was a history teacher who took a job as a freight dispatcher on the Chicago, Milwaukee and St. Paul Railroad during the Great Depression.
-Novak was raised Catholic.
+She is the second daughter of Joseph and Blanche Novak; both appeared with her in the 1962 film The Notorious Landlady.
+Both of her parents were born in Chicago and were of Czech descent.
+Joseph (1897–1987) was a history teacher and took a job as a freight dispatcher on the Chicago, Milwaukee and St. Paul Railroad during the Great Depression.

-Novak attended William Penn Elementary, Farragut High School, and Wright Junior College.
+Novak attended William Penn Elementary, Farragut High School, and Wright Junior College, where she carpooled with Frank Studrawa and Joe Tyrner.
 She won two scholarships to the School of the Art Institute of Chicago.

-During the summer break in her last semester of junior college, Novak went on a cross-country tour as a promotional model for Detroit Motor Products Corporations Deepfreeze home freezer at trade shows.
+During the summer break in her last semester of junior college Novak went on a cross-country tour as a promotional model for Detroit Motor Products Corporations Deepfreeze home freezer at trade shows.
 Novak was pronounced "Miss Deepfreeze".